August is National Make-A-Will Month and an incredible opportunity for nonprofits to increase their planned gifts.

 Fact: This is false.
 There are many reasons to have a will.
 Wills can do quite a bit more than just name who gets your money and property.
 With a will, you can also nominate guardians for your minor children, name caretakers for your pets, leave instructions for digital assets, write your funeral wishes, and more.
 A will can also save your loved ones the time, money, and stress of lengthy, expensive probate court proceedings.

 Myth: My family knows what I want, so I don’t need a will.

 Fact: Your family might know what you want, but they won’t get to make any decisions for you if you don’t write them down in a will.
 Instead, a court will make those decisions based on local laws.
 And the court process can be long and cost your loved ones a lot of money from your estate.

 Myth: Writing a will is a long, complicated, and expensive process.

 Fact: Not anymore!
-There are a number of online will-making tools out there today.
+There are several online will-making tools out there today.
 Most of them charge for their services.
 But on FreeWill, you can fill out, download, and print your will for free in less than 20 minutes.
 Then all you have to do is sign your will with at least two witnesses and keep it safe.